dnolter959/autodiff/docs/documentation.md

 **Directory Structure**

-  We plan to set up our package directory structure as the following:
+Here is our package directory structure:

 ```
 team14/